guyzmo/vim-etherpad/README.md

     let g:epad_host = "localhost" " Hostname to connect to
     let g:epad_port = "9001"      " Port to connect to
-    let g:epad_path = "p/"        " URL Path to the pad let g:epad_pad = "foo"        " Name of the pad to connect to
+    let g:epad_path = "p/"        " URL Path to the pad let g:epad_pad = "test"       " Name of the pad to connect to

+    " GUI feel
+    let g:epad_updatetime = 1000  " lower this for more realtime, higher this for less load

+    " GUI look
-    let g:epad_updatetime = 1000  " lower this for more realtime, higher this for less load let g:epad_attributes = 0     " set to 1 to display attributes (works only with a fonth that)
+    let g:epad_attributes = 0     " set to 1 to display attributes (works only with a font that) let g:epad_authors = 0        " set to 1 to display authors (works only in gui mode)

     " Enable verbosity
     let g:epad_verbose = 0        " set to 1 for INFO level, 2 for DEBUG level